Solar FiT Comparison: Best Tariffs by State and Territory

 In Victoria, the Essential Services Commission sets a mandatory minimum feed-in tariff for households.

-The tariffs are different for each option as the time blocks are different.
-The table below has more detail on the different timing blocks.
+The tariffs for each option differ, as do the time blocks.
+The table below has more details on the different timing blocks.

 Feed-in tariffs from 1 July 2024 to 30 June 2025